digitalfabrik/integreat-app/native/docs/error-reporting.md

 ### Trigger a Sentry report manually

 - Run a production build with `yarn android:integreat:production`
-- Start the app, select a city, open settings, click the version number approximately 20 times.
+- Start the app, select a region, open settings, click the version number approximately 20 times.

 # Platform specifics for crashes